 The starting point for excursions into the national park is the village of Białowieża, 85km southeast of Białystok.
-It has information points, accommodation, food and several travel agencies that can organise visits to the strictly protected area of the park.
+It has information points, accommodation, food, and travel agencies that can organise visits to the strictly protected area of the park.

-The village straggles along for about 3km on the southern edge of the national park, centred on the rectangular Park Pałacowy (Palace Park), which contains a natural history museum.
-The helpful PTTK office, which can organise guides, and the Hotel Żubrówka are at the southern entrance to Park Pałacowy; the youth hostel and the national park's own tourist information centre are near the eastern entrance to Park Pałacowy.
+The village straggles along for about 3km on the southern edge of the national park, centred on the rectangular Palace Park (Park Pałacowy).
+The helpful PTTK office, which can organise guides, and the Hotel Żubrówka are at the southern entrance to Palace Park; the national park's own tourist information centre is near the eastern entrance.

-If you're arriving by bus, there are three bus stops in Białowieża: one at the entrance to the village, one just after Hotel Żubrówka (closest to the PTTK office), and one at the post office (closest to the youth hostel and museum).
+If you're arriving by bus, there are three bus stops in Białowieża: one at the entrance to the village, one just after Hotel Żubrówka (closest to the PTTK office), and one just past the post office (near the eastern gate of Palace Park).